A guide to roundabouts

 To turn left at a roundabout, make sure you signal left and approach in the left lane.
 Stay in the left lane and keep signalling until you have left the roundabout.

 Going straight ahead at a roundabout

 Select the appropriate lane on approach.
-Unless road marking indicate otherwise, you should use the left lane when going straight ahead.
-There is no need to signal on approach.
+Unless road markings indicate otherwise, you should use the left lane when going straight ahead.
+There’s no need to signal on approach.
 Make sure you stay in your lane as you go around the roundabout.
-When you have passed the exit before the one you need to take, signal left and exit.
+When you’ve passed the exit before the one you need to take, signal left and exit.

 Turning right at a roundabout